7 Supplier KPIs You Should be Monitoring

 The benefits of supplier KPIs

 Procurement teams use key performance indicators (KPIs) to ensure vendors comply with (and hopefully exceed) the obligations outlined in a contract.
-They help us better understand suppliers’ performance, measure their output over a long period of time, and identify areas where improvement is needed.
+KPIs help us better understand performance, measure outputs over a long period of time, and identify areas where improvement is needed.

-Put simply, it’s good business sense to make sure you’re actually getting what you’ve paid for.
-This might be as straightforward as confirming a product or service is delivered on time, which means the KPIs you need to use will be minimal and basic.
+KPIs are a business tool to make sure you’re getting the products and services you expect.
+They might be as straightforward as confirming a product or service is delivered on time.
+In this instance, the KPIs you need to use will be minimal and basic.

 In other circumstances, your contract will be much more complex with your expectations changing and evolving over time.
 In this case, supplier KPIs will be more thorough and the data you collect will provide important insights.

-Either way, a set of KPIs should be easily understood and provide a range of qualitative and quantitative data to help with your overall analysis.
+Depending on your needs, a set of KPIs should be easily understood.
+They need to provide a range of qualitative and quantitative data to help with your overall analysis.

 Here are seven suggested supplier KPIs you should be measuring.

 Quality control is an important part of any buyer-supplier relationship.
-Supplier defect rate is used to measure and record the number of faulty or damaged products a supplier delivers, giving a clear indication of their reliability and trustworthiness.
+A supplier defect rate is used to measure and record the number of faulty or damaged products a supplier delivers.
+Over time, this information can provide a clear indication of their reliability and trustworthiness.

-In the age of Amazon Prime, we’ve all become accustomed to receiving a reliable and fast delivery service, and, for procurement professionals, that expectation is no different.
+Thanks to Amazon Prime, we’ve become accustomed to receiving a reliable and fast delivery service.
+For procurement professionals, that expectation is no different.

-Supplier lead time is defined as the period of time between a supplier receiving an order and the time that the order is shipped.
-This KPI measures the lead time (typically in days) and also compares the quoted time with actual delivery time, the frequency of late deliveries, and how significantly this impacts your business or production.
+Lead time is the time required to fulfill an order.
+It’s the duration between when a supplier receives an order and when it is sent out.
+This KPI tracks the lead time and compares the quoted time with actual delivery time.
+It can also measure the frequency of late deliveries, and how significantly this impacts your business or production.

-Including a KPI that focuses on evaluating your ROI is an opportunity to analyze your overall budget against the cost savings you’ve made by using that supplier.
-While this gives an indication of how cost-effective a supplier is, it’s important to remember that short-term savings don’t automatically equal long-term profitability.
+We recommend including a KPI that focuses on evaluating your ROI.
+This is an opportunity to analyze your overall budget against the cost savings you’ve made by using that supplier.
+While this gives an indication of how cost effective a supplier is, it doesn’t tell the full story.
+Remember, short-term savings don’t automatically equal long-term profitability.

 Risk and transparency